Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/20-aiecompiler-features/ConditionalObjects/README.md

 };
 ```

-You can instantiate multiple sub-graphs with various parameters in order to create the complete graph.
-The testcase of the tutorial is the following:
+You can instantiate multiple sub-graphs with various parameters to create the complete graph.
+The test case of the tutorial is the following:

 ```C++
 struct TestGraph: public graph